Robust quantum metrology with random Majorana constellations: Comparison to other random distributions

-For example, if we express our random unitaries by $U\in\text{SU}(2S+1)$, these integrals can be obtained exactly using random matrix theory, as in the Supplemental Material or Refs.~\cite{Weingarten:1978uy} and \cite{Gorin:2008ux}.
+For example, if we express our random unitaries by $U\in\text{SU}(2S+1)$, these integrals can be obtained exactly using random-matrix theory~\cite{Weingarten:1978uy,Gorin:2008ux} (see Supplemental Material).
 But there is another intuitive method: all of the nonzero integrals take the form $\int |\psi_m|^2|\psi_n|^2 dU$ and the distribution for each $\psi_i$ is the same, so we know immediately that $I_{m,m^\prime,q}\propto \delta_{q,0}+\delta_{m,m^\prime}$, such that

-This means that states with random coefficients $\psi_m$ have $\sum_{q=-K}^K|\varrho_{Kq}|^2\propto 2K+1$, making them much more quantum than states with random Majorana constellations and according with other results for this distribution~\cite{Slomczynski:1998tj,Gnutzmann:2001wk}.
+This means that states with random coefficients $\psi_m$ have $\sum_{q=-K}^K|\varrho_{Kq}|^2\propto 2K+1$, making them much more quantum than RM states and according with other results for this distribution~\cite{Slomczynski:1998tj,Gnutzmann:2001wk}.
 This is in stark contrast to the notion that both forms of randomness approach each other in the limit of large $S$ in terms of the distance between arbitrary pairs of random states~\cite{Zyczkowski:2001td}, stressing the differences maintained between the forms of randomness for all but $S=1/2$.

-Another possibility of obtaining a random spin-$S$ state is to take a state of $2S$ random qubits and project them onto the symmetric subspace.
+Another possibility of obtaining a random spin-$S$ state is to take a state of $2S$ random qubits.
+We employ the same procedure as used for the RM, beginning with the $2S$ qubits, but without normalizing the states initially.
+The resulting state is normalized at the end, ensuring that each state carries a weight proportional to its overlap with the symmetric subspace.
+This contrasts with the RM, where all states are assigned equal weight.
 This is not a unitary operation, instead creating the states from Eq.~\eqref{eq:psi with Majorana} with the replacement of the normalization constant by a state-independent factor $\mathcal{N}\to\sqrt{\left(2S\right)!}$, but it facilitates an analytical calculation whose cumbersome expression we show in the Supplemental Material.
-Normalizing these averaged multipoles yields a distribution that is remarkably similar to that of CS.